panicmechanic/ZMD/Readme.md

 - Finish lever object
 - Have evasion and accuracy both draw their values from a new fighter variable 'dex'.
 - Add more food types (so far; feta, bread)
+- Add hunger bar
+- Add paralyse effect: For duration of effect, while turn_increment is not == duration: Run monster.ai check_heal and check_run_effects